 Attempting the construction or major renovation of your own home comes with a whole host of stresses.

-The first thing to do is lay out the plans for your new home, draw them out and fully cost them: how do you want it to flow, how will it be built, is it double storey, single storey does it comply with council regulations?
-Once you know what you want, unless you plan to act as the owner-builder, you’ll need to acquire the services of a licenced builder.
-Find someone you trust, whose work you have seen and liked and who has outstanding references, and then go to the bank for what is called a ‘construction loan’.
-Having a builder on board is crucial to your funding as the loan necessitates a signed building contract with a licenced builder.
-Bottom line: no builder, no loan.
+The first thing to do is lay out the plans for your new home, draw them out and fully cost them: how do you want it to flow, how will it be built, is it double story, single story does it comply with council regulations?

 A construction loan is a mortgage agreement designed specifically for those who are building a new home.
-This is how it works:

-You buy the vacant land first and then arrange to build on this land in an agreed timeframe (or you can make a deposit to the lender – usually 20% of the total cost although some will lend up to 95%).
+- You buy the vacant land first and then arrange to build on this land in an agreed timeframe (or you can make a deposit to the lender – usually 20% of the total cost although some will lend up to 95%).
 This provides the lender with security and a commitment from you.

-The lender releases funds as progress is made.
+- The lender releases funds as progress is made.
 This is the more traditional method.

 Point one speaks for itself, but let's take a closer look at point two.

-With a construction loan, the lender considers the total amount required to pay the builder to complete construction.
+With a home construction loan, the lender considers the total amount required to pay the builder to complete construction.
 This amount is then broken down into 'progress draws'; separate payments that come out of your mortgage fund and are made at each phase of the building process to the builder.
-It is common that the lender will only require you to pay interest due on the amounts drawn.
+It is likely that the lender will only require you to pay interest due on the amounts drawn.
 Let's use this construction loan example to demonstrate.

 If your loan is for $300,000 and your first invoice is for $55,000, the interest will be calculated on your account balance of $55,000 as well as fees.
 Full principal and interest payments begin once the house is built and you are in your home arguing over the curtains.

-It is interesting to note that while the majority of construction loans are given to people building or renovating their own home, small scale developers can also get in on the action.
+It's interesting to note that while the majority of construction loans are given to people building or renovating their own home, small scale developers can also get in on the action.
 The caveat here is that no more than four properties on a block of land may be built.
 Any more than this and the developer requires a solution in commercial finance.

 One other point of note is the inclusion of a finance clause with your builder.
-By adding a finance clause you can protect yourself from potential disaster.
-The finance clause will:
+By adding a finance clause, you can protect yourself from potential disaster.

-- protect you against unsuitable finance;
+- protect you against unsuitable finance

-- allow you to negate your contractual obligation if finance is not approved;
+- allow you to negate your contractual obligation if finance is not approved

-- removes land from the market while you wait for financial approval;
+- removes land from the market while you wait for financial approval

-- gives you time to obtain finance
+- gives you time to obtain finance.

-The Stages of Construction
+The stages of construction